ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 on multiple paths in parallel to achieve the lowest latency possible.
 The specific scheduling algorithm is implementation-specific.

 Aggregate:
-: The connection ought attempt to use multiple paths in parallel in order to maximize bandwidth and possibly overcome bandwidth limitations of the individual paths.
+: The connection ought to attempt to use multiple paths in parallel to maximize available capacity and possibly overcome caacity limitations of the individual paths.
 The actual strategy is implementation specific.

-Note that this is a local choice – the peer endpoint can choose a different policy.
+Note that this is a local choice – the Remote Endpoint can choose a different policy.

 ### Bounds on Send or Receive Rate